 Customizable Control Center

-For example, if you want to enable your mobile data, in iOS you had to open Settings app to toggle on or off.
-Now with the new iOS 11, they can now customize the controls on notification center.
+For example, if you want to enable your mobile data, in iOS you had to open the Settings app to toggle on or off.
+Now with the new iOS 11, they can now customize the controls on the notification center.

 New iOS 11 brings brand new and customizable control center.
-Now can add more shortcuts to control center by visiting Settings->Control center settings.
+Now can add more shortcuts to the control center by visiting Settings->Control center settings.

 New notification center